fouadchouag/rad-bci-python/README.md

 **3) Install the project (developer mode recommended)**

-If your repo is package-ready (has pyproject.toml / setup.cfg) and exposes the **Rbciad** script:

 pip install -e .

 This registers the **Rbciad** CLI in your environment (in .venv/bin on Linux/macOS or .venv\Scripts on Windows).

-If you don’t have an entry point yet, here’s a minimal **pyproject.toml** example:

-[project]

-name = "rbciad"

-version = "0.1.0"

-description = "Reactive BCI Builder"

-readme = "README.md"

-requires-python = ">=3.9"

-dependencies = ["PyQt5", "rx", "numpy", "scipy", "mne", "pyriemann", "joblib", "matplotlib"]

-[project.scripts]

-Rbciad = "rbciad.main:run"  # calls run() in rbciad/main.py

-And in rbciad/main.py:

-def run():

-    # import and launch your QApplication / MainWindow here

-    from gui.app import start_gui

-    start_gui()

-Adapt paths/names to your repo layout (if you launch from main.py, target that).

 **Launch the App**